-If you have an account that has a small balance (e.g., $400), it’s less likely that the creditor will try to sue you over the creditor that you owe $4,000 to.
-It costs money for creditors to take legal action.
+If you have an account with a small balance (e.g., $400), it’s less likely that the creditor will try to sue you over the creditor you owe $4,000.
+This is because it costs money for creditors to take legal action.
 Consequently, if you owe less, there will be less motivation involved in the creditor to sue.

-Complications transpire when consumers have numerous accounts or high balances, and they attempt to settle all debts on their own.
+Complications transpire when consumers have numerous accounts or high balances, attempting to settle all debts on their own.

 Before you attempt to settle a debt on your own, try this national debt calculator.
 It is a free tool that will show you all of your debt relief options.
 You may decide that one of these debt relief programs is affordable and a more natural route for you to take.

 Also, check out this article illustrating the ten best ways to get rid of credit card debt.
 Inside the article, you’ll find a script that you can use to call your creditor and negotiate with them on your own.